 The IFO cannot consider any matter which is the subject of legal or appellate action.

 3. How to complain to the IFO

 Complaints should be made in writing and submitted by post or by email to the contact addresses stated under ‘Contact Us’.
+A person submitting a complaint is deemed by so doing to have accepted the IFO’s INFORMATION HANDLING POLICY.
 They should be supported by any documentary evidence available, including evidence generated from earlier stages of the complaints process.
 If the IFO decides that the complaint is appropriate for further investigation, the IFO and the Deputy IFO, or one of them in conjunction with a member of the IFO’s Advisory Panel, will consider the matter.
 The IFO will adopt procedures as seem appropriate to the complaint.
 The IFO will seek information from the football bodies concerned and may ask the complainant for oral evidence where that is deemed appropriate.
 If that evidence is sought by interview, the complainant may ask a friend or representative to attend.
 The IFO may visit a club or other service provider to investigate the matter, where this is judged necessary for the IFO to complete the adjudication.

 4. The outcome